ballerina-attic/module-sap/README.md

 ### SAP Producer

-The following example demonstrates how to publish a IDoc to SAP.
+The following example demonstrates how to publish an IDoc to SAP.

 ```ballerina
 import wso2/sap;